igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 ## Quit from the application

-First slot that we will implement is quit from the editor and empty implementations of another slots.
+The first slot that we will implement is quit from the editor and empty implementations of other slots.

 ```
 void